I-140 & Family: USCIS Doesn't Care (Shocking Truth!)

 Here’s the definitive answer:

-- They don't care about your marital or family status for your I-140 adjudication.
-Whether you are single, married with no children, or have ten children, it simply does not affect the approval of your I-140 petition.
+- They generally don’t care about your marital or family status for your I-140 adjudication.
+Whether you are single, married with no children, or have ten children, it simply does not affect the approval of your I-140 petition or whether you qualify for the employment-based category.

 - No impact on case strength: Having family members, regardless of their number, will not make your EB-1, EB-2, or EB-3 case stronger or weaker at the I-140 stage.
-USCIS focuses solely on your qualifications for the employment-based category you are pursuing.
+USCIS focuses solely on your qualifications for the employment-based category you are pursuing, and your I-140 petition must be supported by your own qualifications, not by your family status.

 While your family members do count against the quota for green cards, this is a separate consideration from the merits of your I-140 petition.
 Your family status has no bearing on the adjudication of your extraordinary ability, advanced degree, or skilled worker petition.